Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Proto/Assembly/README.md

 Each addPart adds one interface and one trait.
 If trait name is unspecified, the trait name is the interface name suffixed with 'Impl'.

+Same interfaces and traits will give you the same class.

 See unit test.